 …when there’s this “Apple Watch” around?
 This adorable felt creation popped up on Hine Mizushima’s Instagram the other night.
 Sewn using tiny buttons and snap fasteners to connect the band.
 Love it!

 Melbourne-based design label Min Pin is the handiwork of Penny Min Ferguson.
 Her love of weird and awesome things means that she’s created a series of shrink-plastic and metal necklaces.
 Dinosaurs, snakes, ghosts, and even Bigfoot hang around your neck!
 They’ve got a great style that would complement any outfit.
 Colors are bright, but not too bright.
 There are details like simple, almond-shaped eyes, but they aren’t too distracting.
 Personally, I’m loving that yellow-greenish Bigfoot.

 I’ve always been fascinated by the construction and engineering that goes into pop-up and accordion-fold books.
 So, when I saw Bozena Rydlewska’s (AKA Bozka) beautiful illustrations in a 3D form, I was wowed by their beauty and detail.
-I had the opportunity to ask Bozka a couple of questions about her work.
-She’s loved pop-up books since childhood […]

 Kitiya Palaskas is a craft-based designer who creates playful, colorful objects.
 Amy first introduced me to her work via Instagram.
 And, I was hooked!
 They are fun, felt and crepe paper-centric objects and pendants.
 I love how she takes these materials beyond birthday party decorations and transforms them into delicious-looking designs that caught the eye of companies like Etsy, West Elm, and many more.

 I’m blown away by all of the color and texture that’s in these illustrations by Ann Khokhlova.
 The luscious application of thread/yarn makes for dense compositions that are very expressive.
 They are a sea of stitches, and I like how Khokhlova uses the chain stitch to create waves of color that sends your eye on a journey as she depicts narrative folk-inspired tales.

 I recently saw the work of Jo Hamilton on Hi Fructose and was struck with the feeling that I’d seen her crocheted works before.
 Looking at her CV, I realized I was right — she was in the exhibition GULP YARN BANG! that was at School 33 in Baltimore a few years ago.